Vice Chair for Diversity, Equity, Inclusion, and Professional Integrity

 SWOG Cancer Research Network, a member of the National Cancer Institute’s (NCI’s) National Clinical Trials Network (NCTN), seeks a 0.25-FTE vice chair to lead the group’s diversity, equity, and inclusion initiatives and to serve in an ombudsperson role as a neutral and confidential resource for SWOG members.

 SWOG’s mission is to significantly improve lives through cancer clinical trials and translational research.
 SWOG and The Hope Foundation, its charitable arm, are pursuing multi-phased, multi-year initiatives to improve diversity, equity, and inclusion (DEI) in group leadership and membership and in clinical trials.
-SWOG seeks candidates for a new vice chair position to align its DEI and integrity initiatives.
+SWOG seeks candidates for a new vice chair position to make DEI and professional integrity initiatives integral to the group.

-The vice chair for diversity, equity, inclusion, and professional integrity will provide oversight of DEI initiatives to support SWOG’s strategic plan and will hold an ombudsperson position, as a neutral and confidential resource for SWOG members.
+The new vice chair will provide oversight of DEI initiatives to support SWOG’s strategic plan, including leading evaluative research on policy changes, and will hold an ombudsperson position, as a neutral and confidential resource for SWOG members.
 By integrating these key areas within a single leadership position, SWOG seeks to center diversity, inclusion, and integrity within its operational and scientific infrastructure, supporting a research and work environment in which all have an opportunity to succeed.

 The new vice chair will also

 - champion the importance and value of a diverse, inclusive working environment and guide the development of a vision and effective strategy to create a culture for DEI and ethical behavior across leadership, including leadership of SWOG committees and subcommittees.

 - assess potential barriers and recommend systems change to recruit and retain a diverse SWOG leadership and membership.